mozilla/identity-ops/docs/deploy.rst

 Updating DNS
 ============

-DNS is hosted with `Dynect`_.
-Records can be updated through the web UI or their API.
-Unsurfaced code exists in ``stack_control.py`` in the ``point_dns_to_stack`` method which uses the Dynect API to update the DNS for a staging deploy.
-The code to do the same for production doesn't yet exist.
-That code would require interacting with the "Traffic Management" portion of the Dynect API.
+DNS is hosted with AWS Route53.
+Records can be updated through the web UI or the API. @relud is planning to add a feature to ``stack_control.py`` that will automatically update DNS for stage and prod deploys.

-Since we have a single staging environment (in ``us-west-2``), staging DNS records are simple CNAMEs.
-Production is hosted in two regions (``us-west-2`` and ``us-east-1``) and is DNS load balanced using Dynect's "Traffic Management" service.
-This results in two AWS ELB load balancers being associated with each Dynect DNS name, one for each region.
+Since both prod and stage are deployed in single AWS regions (``us-east-1`` and ``us-west-2`` respectively), DNS records are just CNAMEs pointing to ELBs.

-Our Dynect DNS records have 30 second TTLs.
+Our Route53 DNS records have 30 second TTLs.
 Browsers do not typically re-resolve DNS names at the rate the TTL requires therefore additional steps need to be taken to force users to follow the updated DNS.
 We remove the listeners from our old ELB load balancers to force browsers to fail to connect to the old stack and do a DNS lookup to get the new IPs.
 We remove listeners (as opposed to destroying the ELBs) in order to retain control of the IP addresses of the old stack's ELBs.
 This is to prevent the IPs being re-used by a different AWS customer resulting in clients going to other customer sites and getting certificate errors when they're served some other company's SSL cert.

 Typically, each loosely coupled identity service (persona, bridge-gmail, bridge-yahoo) is switched from an old stack to a new stack serially to reduce user impact.
 This is done in contrast to switching all services simultaneously.
 This is the process that we execute for each service, serially.